Canada's Trudeau says won't back down in dispute with China, urges restraint in Hong Kong

 The Conservatives, tied in the polls with the Liberals, want Trudeau to withdraw from the China-led Asian Infrastructure Investment Bank, increase inspections on all Chinese imports and examine the possibility of retaliatory tariffs.

-Government officials though say they do not want to do anything that could harm the two detainees.
+However, government officials say they do not want to do anything that could harm the two detainees.

-Trudeau said Canada was paying close attention to events in Hong Kong, which is home to 300,000 Canadian citizens.
+Trudeau said Canada was also paying close attention to events in Hong Kong, which is home to 300,000 Canadian citizens and has been hit by weeks of sometimes violent pro-democracy protests that have drawn hundreds of thousands of people onto the streets.

 "We have emphasized the need to exercise restraint and reject violence.
 Now is the time to engage in dialogue and respect fundamental freedoms, including the right to peaceful assembly," he said.

+"The Canadian side's erroneous remarks confuse violent violations with peaceful assembly, ignoring the fact that the Hong Kong police force punishes violence according to law," it said.

+"These kinds of wrong remarks are unable to distinguish right from wrong, invert black and white, and run counter to the current general appeal of Hong Kong society and all citizens to stop the violence and restore order," the ministry said.

-China on Sunday warned Ottawa to stop meddling in Hong Kong affairs a day after Canada issued a joint statement with the European Union in defense of the "fundamental right of assembly" for Hong Kong citizens.
+China also warned Ottawa on Sunday to stop meddling in Hong Kong affairs a day after Canada issued a joint statement with the European Union in defense of the "fundamental right of assembly" for Hong Kong citizens.